spyx/spyx.github.io/_posts/2020-3-27-vunlhub_vulnuni.md

 ![](/images/vulnhub_vulnuni/masscan.png)

-My target is on 192.168.1.72 address.
+My target IP address is 192.168.1.76.
 Your will be slightly different.
 Right after that I lunched nmap and dirb to do same basic reconnaissance ...

 Until scans are done.
 I start look into port 80 to see if I can find any clues.
 After little poking around I found hidden comment.